Rates of convergence to non-degenerate asymptotic profiles for fast diffusion via energy methods: Introduction

 where the solution $h = h(x,s)$ may correspond to the difference between $v(x,s)$ and $\phi(x)$.
 Then for a certain class of initial data $h_0$ the (linear) entropy

 turns out to decay at the exponential rate $\e^{-\lamo s}$ with the exponent

-where $k \in \N$ is the least integer, i.e., $\mu_k$ is the least eigenvalue for \eqref{wep}, such that $\mu_k > \lambda_q(q-1)$.
-Here and henceforth, the convergence rate mentioned above is called a \emph{sharp rate}.
-Indeed, in contrast with the porous medium equation (i.e., the case for $1 < q < 2$) studied in~\cite{ArPel81} by comparison arguments, it is somewhat difficult to directly prove the optimality of the convergence rate for \eqref{eq:1.6}--\eqref{eq:1.8} due to the nature of finite-time extinction phenomena of solutions for the fast diffusion equation.
-To be more precise, extinction times $t_*(u_0)$ of (sub-/super-) solutions for \eqref{eq:1.1}--\eqref{eq:1.3} may change in their initial data $u_0$, and hence, the comparison argument does not work well generally.
+where $k \in \N$ is the least integer, i.e., $\mu_k$ is the least eigenvalue for \eqref{wep}, such that $\mu_k > \lambda_q(q-1)$ (that is, $\nu_k := \mu_k - \lambda_q (q-1)$ is the least positive eigenvalue of $\Lphi$).
+Here and henceforth, the convergence rate mentioned above (or the exponent $\lambda_0$ as in \eqref{lambda}) is called a \emph{sharp rate}.
+In contrast with the porous medium equation (i.e., the case for $1 < q < 2$), which is studied in~\cite{ArPel81} by comparison arguments (see also~\cite{BSV15,BFV18,Vaz04} based on Global Harnack principle or entropy methods and~\cite[Theorem 3.4]{BGV12}, where an entropy method is developed for the PME), it is more difficult to directly prove the optimality of the convergence rate for \eqref{eq:1.6}--\eqref{eq:1.8} due to the nature of finite-time extinction phenomena of solutions for the fast diffusion equation.
+To be more precise, the major difficulty consists in comparing solutions with barriers near the extinction time; in particular, it is rather difficult to construct sub- and supersolutions that vanish at the same time as the solutions.